 Meredith Gutowski Morehouse

 Meredith is proficient in Spanish.
 She earned a Bachelor of Science in International Environmental Studies from Rutgers University’s Douglass College in her home state of New Jersey [USA], and a Master of Environmental Management in Resource Ecology (Conservation Biology track) from Duke University’s Nicholas School of the Environment in North Carolina [USA].
-Her love of birds, nature, and other cultures has led her either as a student or volunteer to unique corners of Australia and New Zealand, Central America, northern South America, and Southeast Asia–with one brief but “birdable” layover in Dubai, United Arab Emirates.
-In August 2012, she and her husband moved from Manomet's headquarters to Casco, Maine [USA], where she works via home office.
+Her love of birds, nature, and other cultures has led her, either as a student or volunteer, to unique corners of Australia and New Zealand, Central America, northern South America, and Southeast Asia–with one brief but “birdable” layover in Dubai, United Arab Emirates.
+In August 2012, she and her husband moved from Manomet's headquarters in Massachusetts to Casco, Maine [USA], where she works via home office.

 Diego Luna Quevedo

 Southern Cone Program Coordinator, WHSRN Executive Office

-Diego Luna joined the Manomet Center's Shorebird Recovery Project (SRP) team in 2009, and has responsibilities for SRP’s and WHSRN's strategic functions in Argentina, Chile, Paraguay, Uruguay, and southern Brazil.
-His work include building collaborative relationships among our partners and key stakeholders for the conservation of shorebirds in this important region, particularly among WHSRN sites.
+Diego Luna joined the Manomet Center team in 2009, and has responsibilities for building collaborative relationships among our partners and key stakeholders for the conservation of shorebirds at WHSRN sites in Argentina, Chile, Paraguay, Uruguay, and southern Brazil.
 He leads in the design and implementation of strategies and action plans that involve site-based conservation, a science foundation, and ways to measure success.
 His work also includes raising people's awareness and appreciation of shorebirds in their communities.
 Diego is proficient in English and works via home office in Santiago, Chile.